rwing2k/vagrant-ansible-aws/README.md

 # Using Vagrant and Ansible with AWS
-# Starting with a local VM with Linux Debian Netinst
+# A local VM with Linux Debian Netinst
+# Bringing UP and Configuring AWS Linux machines
 # Configure Linux

 apt-get update